-As mentioned earlier, hiking boots have different upper designs, ranging from low-cut, to high-cut designs.
+As mentioned earlier, hiking boots have different upper designs, ranging from low-cut to high-cut designs.
 Wearing regular low-cut footwear would make your feet prone to dirt or tiny rocks.

 Since the upper shaft height can extend a little over your ankle, they protect your feet to a certain extent.
-Also, the presence of features like gusseted tongues makes it almost impossible for sand to get into your hiking boot on the trail.
+Also, the presence of features like gusseted tongues makes it almost impossible for sand to get into your hiking boots on the trail.

 This feature intentionally keeps dirt, debris, and sand out of your hiking boots to prevent the discomfort that could make your steps awkward.
 To relieve yourself, you may have to make stops at intervals to remove your shoes and shake off the sand.

 However, you can save yourself all of that by wearing hiking boots that prevent that from happening in the first place.
 So, of course, you should wear hiking boots when on a hike in the desert.